-These Bylaws facilitate the business of the Faculty Senate of Nevada State College (NSHE Code Title 2, Chapter 1, Section 1.4.7 – 1.4.8).
-They establish the basis upon which effective participation and deliberation shall take place in formulating, evaluating, and recommending policy by which the College shall be governed.
+These Bylaws facilitate the business of the Faculty Senate of Nevada State University (NSHE Code Title 2, Chapter 1, Section 1.4.7 – 1.4.8) (Hereafter referred to as the Senate.)
+They establish the basis upon which effective participation and deliberation shall take place in formulating, evaluating, and recommending policy by which the University shall be governed.

-The Faculty Senate Bylaws provide the guidelines necessary for the Faculty Senate of Nevada State College (hereafter referred to as the Senate) to express the faculty’s position on matters of academic concern and faculty rights.
-It also facilitates coordination and cooperation between and among the various units of the College.
+The Faculty Senate Bylaws provide the guidelines necessary for the Faculty Senate to express the faculty’s position on matters of academic concern and faculty rights.
+It also serves to facilitate coordination and cooperation between and among the several parts of the University organization.

 Article 1 Preamble

-1.1 This document consists of procedures designed to supplement those outlined in the NSHE Code and the Nevada State College Bylaws.
+1.1 The intent of these Bylaws is to facilitate the business of the Faculty Senate of Nevada State University (NSHE Code, Chapter 1, Sections 1.4.7-1.4.8), hereafter referred to as the Senate.
+This document consists of procedures designed to supplement those outlined in the NSHE Code and the Nevada State University Bylaws.

-1.2 These Bylaws establish the basis upon which effective participation and deliberation shall take place in formulating, evaluating, and recommending policy by which the college shall be governed.
-It is intended to provide the governance structure of the college faculty based on a philosophy of shared responsibility for college leadership, to facilitate coordination and cooperation between and among the units and offices of the College, and to provide a means of expression on matters of academic concern and faculty rights.
+1.2 These Bylaws establish the basis upon which effective participation and deliberation shall take place in formulating, evaluating, and recommending policy by which the University shall be governed.
+It is intended to provide the governance structure of the University faculty based on a philosophy of shared responsibility for University leadership, to facilitate coordination and cooperation between and among the several parts of the University organization, and to provide means of expression on matters of academic concern and faculty rights.

-1.3 The Bylaws of the Senate shall be in accord at all times with the provisions of the NSC Bylaws and the NSHE Code.
+1.3 The Bylaws of the Senate shall be in accord at all times with the provisions of the NSU Bylaws and the NSHE Code.

 Article 2 Membership

-2.1 All academic and administrative faculty who hold greater than a .50 FTE professional contract with Nevada State College as defined in Title 4, Chapter 3, Section 2 of the Board of Regents Handbook, are eligible to serve on the Senate and its committees.
+2.1 All academic and administrative faculty who hold greater than a .50 FTE professional contract with Nevada State University as defined in Title 4, Chapter 3, Section 2 of the Board of Regents Handbook are eligible to serve on the Senate and its committees.

-2.1.1 Administrative Faculty occupying executive offices, such as the President, the Provost, Vice Presidents, Vice Provosts, Associate Vice Presidents, Assistant Vice Presidents, Deans, Associate Deans, Assistant Deans, and Chairs with a greater than 50% administrative assignment, shall not be eligible for Faculty Senate membership or voting in Faculty Senator elections.
+2.1.1 Administrative Faculty occupying executive offices, such as the President, Provost, Vice Presidents, Vice Provosts, Associate Vice Presidents, Deans, Associate Deans, Assistant Deans, and Chairs with a greater than 50% administrative assignment shall not be eligible for Faculty Senate membership or voting in Faculty Senate elections.

 2.1.2 Administrative Faculty, as listed in 2.1.1, may attend Faculty Senate meetings by invitation of the Faculty Senate Chair.